- The certificates with which you can establish your eligibility for admission are listed on the Admission to Studies website.

-- However, for a first academic semester (Bachelor’s and Bachelor’s State Examination for Teachers) you can only apply for the winter semester, therefore the application deadline is July 15.
+- However, for a first academic semester (Bachelor’s study program) you can only apply for the winter semester.

 - Please note that for Master’s study programs – especially for the international Master’s programs – special admission requirements and different application dates may apply.
-The specific requirements are indicated in the Selection criteria and admissions statutes and on the web pages of the individual study programs.
+The specific requirements are indicated in the admission regulations and on the web pages of the individual study programs.

 In a few study programs, it is either necessary or advantageous to have completed internships or improved language skills before being admitted.
 Please check the web pages of the individual study program for language or internship requirements.
-You can also find out about these requirements in the study program catalog [de].
+You can also find out about these requirements in the above mentioned study program catalogs.

-Certain study programs at the University of Stuttgart require an entrance examination (formerly aptitude assessment).
+Certain study programs at the University of Stuttgart require an entrance examination.
 It is designed to assess special aptitude and motivation for the chosen program.
 Applicants who do not meet the stipulated minimum requirements do not complete the admissions process.
 All applicants, regardless of nationality or country where a degree was obtained, must participate in this procedure.

 This entrance examination is not an examination in the traditional sense in all cases.
 It may rather be a selection procedure that differs from discipline to discipline.
 You can find out from the applicable Selection Criteria and Admissions Statutes of the study programs what procedure the study program you are interested in follows.

-In some study programs, in cases where sufficient credits are applied – normally, for the preliminary or intermediate examination – the entrance examination may be dispensed with.
+In some study programs, in cases where sufficient credits are applied the entrance examination may be dispensed with.
 Since validation is given only after the submission of the application, be sure in any case to hand in the relevant documents and records and to take eventual tests (timeframe July/August).

 The criteria for entrance examination differ by study program.
-Normally, the deadlines for applying for these entrance examinations coincide with those of applying for the study program, namely July 15 or January 15.
+Normally, the deadlines for applying for these entrance examinations coincide with those applying for the study program.
 Some study programs may, however, have earlier application deadlines.

-Before applying for the Sports study program (Bachelor’s State Examination for Teachers or Master of Education (Erweiterungsfach)) you must have taken the sports entrance examination at a cost of 40 EUR.
+Before applying for a physical education study program teaching degree (Bachelor’s or Master of Education (additional subject)) you must have taken the sports entrance examination for which you must pay a special fee.
 The registration deadline is May 15 of every year.
 Under certain circumstances, you may be exempt from taking the test.
 If so, you must apply for the exemption by May 15.
 The sport fitness test is mutually recognized by all Baden-Wuerttemberg universities.

-Please refer to the Sports entrance examination web page for more details.
+Please refer to the sports entrance examination [de] web page for more details.